 6) Does an oil finish have the same shine as a hard finish?

-Yes, the oil finish needs 3-4 coats to build up to a satin or semi-gloss finish.
+Yes, the oil finish needs three to four coats to build up to a satin or semi-gloss finish.
 The first coat soaks into the wood fibers.
 The second coat also soaks in but some stays on the surface.
-Usually after the third coat, the wood fibers are totally saturated and the finish dries on the surface providing a wonderful satin sheen.
+Usually, after the third coat, the wood fibers are totally saturated and the finish dries on the surface providing a wonderful satin sheen.
 If you want more of a shine, just add an additional coat.
 These finishes give the wood a furniture-grade finish, that will give you years of lasting beauty, and maintain a beautiful sheen.

 We can also strip and spray a water-based or lacquer finish to the inside of your door or other interior doors and trim.